dvogt/aws-kube-sandbox/README.md

 # Summary

-This was created to build a simplified Kubernetes non-production cluster to see how it works (under the hood) while keep costs down.
+This was created to build a simplified Kubernetes non-production cluster to see how it works (under the hood) while keeping costs down.
-There are many YouTube videos the regurgitate the same manual steps.
-This is an attempt at automating the process with only a few manual steps and have a simple Kubernetes cluster up and running.
+This is an attempt at automating the processes (listed below) with minimal no manual steps to deploy a simple Kubernetes.
 Once the images are created and stored in AWS, it only takes a couple of minutes (see [Timing](#timing) section below) to create a new cluster.

 For reference, sites like the following were used as a template for building the automation here:
 * https://phoenixnap.com/kb/install-kubernetes-on-ubuntu